rvarago/renv/README.md

 ## Usage

+- `./renvctl customise:new` to start a new non-persistent customisation file
-Run `./renvctl deb:upgrade` to upgrade Debian packages, `./renvctl nix:update` to update nixpkgs, and finally `./renvctl home:apply` to install all home-manager managed packages.
+- `./renvctl home:apply` to install all home-manager managed packages
+- `./renvctl deb:upgrade` to upgrade Debian packages
+- `./renvctl nix:update` to update nixpkgs

 ## Post-Installation